stefanspringer1/SwiftGuide/README.md

 [^8]: Index access is generally to be replaced with other methods; avoiding such errors by the use of dependent types is currently not possible in any of the systems mentioned; with Swift, index access can be made an unsafe[^9] operation using a compiler flag.

-[^9]: Definition: “unsafe” operations have an undefined behavior for some inputs, example: pointer arithmetic<br/>
+[^9]: Definition: “unsafe” operations have an undefined behavior for some inputs, example: pointer arithmetic.
-&#9760;: “dangerous” Swift operation.